Battle of Kazan (1774): Pugachev's family

-Michelson's arrival
+Michelsohnen's arrival

 The Kremlin surrounded, rebel cannons were installed near Spasskaya Tower and started shelling.
 After noon, Pugachev stopped the storm and retreated to Arsk Field.
 There he participated in thanksgiving service.
 Then he had a dinner at Tatar merchant Musa Apanayev's house.

-In the evening governmental troops from Ufa under Johann Michelson reached Kazan.
+In the evening governmental troops from Ufa under Johann von Michelsohnen reached Kazan.
 A harsh battle took place at the modern Gogol street, but neither side won.
 Pugachev retreated to Savinovo and Sukhaya Reka villages.
 On 13 July he tried to prevent the end of the siege of the citadel, but under the pressure of Michelson and Potyomkin the rebels were defeated and were forced to retreat.
 On 15 July Pugachyov's army of 15,000 was defeated in the battle of Arsk Field.
 Pugachev with 500 men escaped to Tsaryovokokshaysk, to cross the Volga on 18 July and to continue his struggle then.
 Michelson didn't follow him, as government forces had no horses.

 Before the trial captives were imprisoned in a camp near the suburb of Bishbalta.
 In autumn two gallows were placed in Kazan, one in Sukonny, another in Tatar quarter.
 Many captive rebels were executed, including Beloborodov and Mineyev.